stadium-software/utils-body-variables/Readme.md

 ```

 ## Event Handler or Script
-1. Drag the "PageVariables" to the event handler or script
+1. Drag the "ApplicationVariables" to the event handler or script
 2. Complete the input parameters
    1. Action (default is "read")
       1. read